 Combining environmental stewardship and social responsibility with a design philosophy that focuses on elegance and simplicity, Courtney achieves a timeless quality with every project he undertakes.
 With an imaginative and perceptive talent, his built works have energy, economic viability, and a design aesthetic that reflects his sense of visual boundaries, function, and form.
 His appreciation for how the environment meets the needs of diverse populations leads to innovative designs solutions that transform communities and habitats into better places.
 In practice, he has worked with a broad, complex range of clients on a global level inciting emotion and driving project development.

 “Design is about understanding the user’s perspective and creating individual, memorable experiences that also meet the logistical requirements of a space.”

 Craig A. Stoner, PLA

-With a practical eye for design, Craig is a strong proponent of creating environments that seamlessly integrate into their locations on ecological, cultural, social, and economic levels.
-He has the unique ability to embrace the essence of a site and uses that ability to address the fine details that contribute to a cohesive project design.
+With a practical eye for design, Craig is a strong proponent of creating environments that seamlessly integrate into their locations on an ecological, cultural, social, and economic level.
+He has the unique ability to cognitively embrace the essence of a site and uses that ability to address the fine details that contribute to a cohesive project design.
 Craig utilizes his knowledge of design and construction to shape spaces that respond, engage, and inspire the people who inhabit them.
-His strong organizational abilities allow him to streamline and synthesize complex project assignments – translating concepts into uniquely beautiful places.
+His strong organizational abilities allow him to streamline and synthesize complex project assignments – translating concepts into uniquely, beautiful places.